PyrokinesisStudio/LEdit/README.md

  - File reverts
  - GitHub integration so you can directly push from the app or even pull projects on to the app
  - Voice/Text Conversations in built, so its easier to work on a file together

+# A run down of some of the terms we use with LEdit
+ ## The Stages
+  S1 -> Initial release
+  S2 -> Stable release
+  S3 -> BETA release
+  S4 -> Cross-platform release
+  - S4A -> Client cross-platform release
+  - S4B -> Server cross platform release
+  S5 -> Near public release

+ ## Points of release
+  A -> ALPHA
+  B -> BETA
+  P -> PUBLIC (the final point)